Lesson 4: Transnational IP

-Are Intellectual Property Laws the Same Around the World?
+Are IP Laws the Same Around the World?

-All IP laws are territorially defined and national in scope therefore do not assume that the laws in one country are identical to the laws in another.
+All IP laws are territorially defined and national in scope, therefore, do not assume that the laws in one country are identical to the laws in another.
 In some jurisdictions, the various forms of IP laws are all codified by statute.
-In others, some are codified and some are determined solely by decisions of the courts (such as in the US and British Commonwealth jurisdictions).
+In other jurisdictions, some IP laws are codified while others are determined solely by decisions of the courts (such as in the United States and British Commonwealth jurisdictions).

-Our focus in this course will be primarily on the IP laws of ‘common law’ countries – namely, those countries that follow the British legal tradition - such as Canada, the United States, the United Kingdom and Australia, among others.
+Our focus in this course will be primarily on the IP laws of common law countries, namely, those countries that follow the British legal tradition, such as Australia, Canada, the United Kingdom and the United States, among others.

-The other main legal tradition, the civil law tradition that predominates in Continental Europe, Central and South America among other countries, recognizes the same or similar forms of IP but may not treat them precisely the same way.
+The other main legal tradition (the civil law tradition that predominates in Continental Europe and Central and South America, among other regions) recognizes the same or similar forms of IP but may not treat them precisely the same way.